Welcome to the Quantum Portugal Initiative

-What is Quantum Portugal Initiative?
+What is the Quantum Portugal Initiative?

-The Fundação para a Ciência e a Tecnologia (FCT) in collaboration with International Iberian Nanotechnology Laboratory (INL) has opened a second call for 19 PhD Scholarships in the field of Quantum Science and Technology.
+The Fundação para a Ciência e a Tecnologia (FCT), in collaboration with International Iberian Nanotechnology Laboratory (INL), has opened a second call for 19 PhD Scholarships in the field of Quantum Science and Technology.

-We are now seeking students with interest in pursuing PhD studies in the field of Quantum Science and Technology to carry out research at any Portuguese University under supervision of an eligible PI connected to that university.
+We are now seeking students with interest in pursuing PhD studies in the field of Quantum Science and Technology to carry out research at any Portuguese University under the supervision of an eligible PI connected to that university.
 Further, INL offers free access and utilization of INL resources, including joint supervision by an INL researcher.

 We will provide the resources for successful PhD quantum projects, in collaboration with Portuguese University professors.
-Join us and to pave the way towards the Second Quantum Revolution.
+Join us and pave the way towards the Second Quantum Revolution.
 This is the new future!

 The Second Quantum Revolution

 What is the Second Quantum Revolution?
-Quoting the Quantum Manifesto (link: https://qt.eu/app/uploads/2018/04/93056_Quantum-Manifesto_WEB.pdf) :

 The first quantum revolution – understanding and applying physical laws in the microscopic realm – resulted in groundbreaking technologies such as the transistor, solid-state lighting and lasers, and GPS.
 Today, our ability to use previously untapped quantum effects in customized systems and materials is paving the way for a second revolution.
 With quantum theory now fully established, we are required to look at the world in a fundamentally new way: objects can be in different states at the same time (superposition) and can be deeply connected without any direct physical interaction (entanglement).
-There are many transformative applications, varying from products with a relatively short time to market to revolutionary new technologies that may require more than a decade of research and development.
+There are many transformative applications, varying from products with a relatively short time to market to revolutionary new technologies that may require more than a decade of research and development. - source ‘Quantum Manifesto’

 Call details for PhD Students in Quantum